sonalitejura/portfolio-projects/python-project/README.md

 ## Project Overview

 This project involves comprehensive data analysis of a dataset containing over 7 million race records.
-The project encompasses various stages, including data preparation, exploratory data analysis (EDA), hypothesis testing, and visualization.
+The project encompasses various stages, including data preparation, exploratory data analysis (EDA), hypothesis testing, and visualisation.
 The primary goal is to derive meaningful insights from the dataset using Python programming and data analysis libraries.

 Link to Dataset: [Dataset](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running)